 The capability to use mixed methods appropriately has become vital for health-related research, whether undertaken as part of postgraduate study or within the healthcare setting.
-As leaders in mixed methods, we offer UK and international students the opportunity to participate in our 10 CAT specialist modules running in February and May each year.
+As leaders in mixed methods, we offer students the opportunity to participate in our 10 CAT specialist modules.

 Support with mixed methods research design

 The Research Design Service West Midlands (RDS WM) offers expert advice on mixed methods research design.
 RDS WM is one of ten regional Research Design Services in England funded by the National Institute of Health Research (NIHR).
 Our primary aim is to help researchers in the West Midlands area who have a ‘good idea’ and want to turn that into a research proposal for submission to peer-reviewed funding programmes in applied health and social care.
 As well as mixed methods expertise we offer free advice and consultation on aspects of study design including: Qualitative methods, Quantitative methods, Statistics, Health economics, Systematic reviews and meta-analysis, Epidemiology, Clinical Trials, Health psychology, and Patient and Public Involvement